1. Gautama Buddha was born in __________.

 Explanation: Gandhara art (Afghanistan, NW India) portrayed Buddha in Greco-Roman style.

-68. The Mathura school of art is known for:
+68. The Mathura school of art is known for__________.

 A) Greek-style drapery